-3.3.1 The NDA development and its associated container back-up area will involve various construction activities undertaken at various time durations.
+3.3.1 The HSK NDA development will involve various construction activities undertaken at various time durations.
 The activities, which will have likely impact on water quality, include site formation, sediment removal, re-alignment of streams and rivers, concrete washings, construction of bridges, bore piling, construction and upgrading of road network, site workshop or depot and sewage effluent from the workforce.
 The adverse impacts may comprise additional runoff, increase of suspended solids, pH value and turbidity levels, spillage of waste oils and generation of additional sewage and wastewater.
 The potential impacts on the nearby surface water associated with construction works in the pond areas, and Deep Bay will need to be addressed.